 Lynda Walsh introduces Latour’s notion of modes of existence to the science vs. religion debate

 “We are all exceptional cases.
 We all want to appeal against something!
 Each of us insists on being innocent at all cost, even if he has to accuse the whole human race and heaven itself.”― Albert Camus, The Fall What accounts for Heidegger’s fall from grace into Nazism?
-This topic is touched on in the Continue Reading …
+This topic is touched on in the episode on Being and Time.
+Continue Reading …

 In Arthur Schopenhauer’s essay “On Thinking for Oneself” (1851), he writes that there are few people who possess a natural love of learning and that they will only learn from others if they find something that triggers an innate interest inside themselves.
-Thinking must be kindled, like a fire by a draught; it must be sustained by Continue Reading …
+Thinking must be kindled, like a fire by a draught; it must be sustained by some interest in the matter Continue Reading …

 As I’ve acknowledged, our conversation with David Brin was more monologue, and though we tried to redeem that with the follow-up episode, that still didn’t serve the purpose of actually confronting David with our objections to his views (and his style, for that matter) and getting his reasoned reactions.
-Well, I had another opportunity to Continue Reading …
+Well, I had another opportunity to close the circle.
+He had Continue Reading …